fedidcg/LightweightFedCM/README.md

 #### `client_metadata_endpoint` ❗

-Since the `client_metadata_endpoint` *is* invoked with referrer details, the IdP could store a decorated link that is unique to the user, and then join that unique ID with the request origin header.
-As a result, IdPs that wish to avoid the need for a `.well_known/web-identity` and `config.json` would need to define `privacy_policy_url` and `terms_of_service_url` directly in the `setStatus` call instead of via `client_metadata_endpoint`.
+Since the `client_metadata_endpoint` is invoked with referrer details, the IdP could store a decorated link that is unique to the user, and then join that unique ID with the request origin header.
+IdPs that wish to avoid the need for a `.well_known/web-identity` and `config.json` could instead define a `privacy_policy_url` and a `terms_of_service_url` directly in the `setStatus` call instead of via `client_metadata_endpoint`.

 ```js
 navigator.login.setStatus("logged-in", {